skychocowhite/WordCount/README.md

 # WordCount
-The repository use MapReduce framework and Hadoop architecture to solve the simplw word count problems.
+The repository use MapReduce framework and Hadoop architecture to solve the simple word count problems.

-The project is written in Java and run with Gradle wrapper (gradlew).
+This project is written in Java and run with Gradle wrapper (gradlew).

 ## Execution
-Make sure you have the `gradlew` file in the current project folder.
+Make sure you have the `gradlew` file in the project root folder.

 In the proejct root folder, run the command
 ```=sh